Expansion of Pacific Northwest natural gas pipeline gets go-ahead

 TC Energy also owns the Keystone Pipeline System, which carries crude oil from Canada to multiple states.
 A pipeline failure last winter released more than 580,000 gallons of crude oil into Mill Creek in Kansas.

-The Northwest project is estimated to increase greenhouse gas emissions by the equivalent of 3.47 million metric tons of carbon dioxide annually for the next three decades, according to a filing from Washington Attorney General Bob Ferguson and the Oregon and California justice departments.
+The Northwest project is projected to increase greenhouse gas emissions by the equivalent of 3.47 million metric tons of carbon dioxide annually for the next three decades, according to a filing from Washington Attorney General Bob Ferguson and the Oregon and California justice departments.

 Washington’s greenhouse-gas emissions in 2019 reached their highest level since 2007: 102 million metric tons.
 It was a 7% increase from 2018, and 9% higher than 1990 levels.